kapilsipl/zippel/README.md

 # zippel
-Angular demo project
-Project is to integrate group section in profile section.
+Angular project is to integrate group section in profile section.